ibercovich/blog/_posts/2023-11-25-13-business-models.markdown

 - Toast
 - MindBody

+---

 ## Developer Tools

 ### Model Overview
-Catering primarily to software developers, this model is a unique blend of open source, IaaS, and workflow solutions.
-It showcases many similarities to Vertical SaaS, but is distinctive due to its focus on a highly technical user base.
+Developer Tools is a niche within Vertical SaaS that involves offering solutions, including open source, IaaS, and workflows, specifically designed for a highly technical user base such as software developers.

 ### Key Considerations
-- **User Expectations**: Developers demand cutting-edge tools that necessitate a sophisticated technical support infrastructure.
+- **User Expectations**: Elevated expectations require top-tier technical capabilities for satisfactory fulfillment.
-- **Community Engagement**: Establishing and nurturing a developer community is both critical and challenging.
+- **Community Engagement**: Building and nurturing a dedicated community is both essential and demanding.
+- **Open Source Expectation**: Presence of open-source elements is customary to adhere to community standards.

 ### Revenue Streams
 - Freemium offerings